DrewCharlez/Telrock-Ops-Tech-Test/README.md

 When Devs commit code an auto build is triggered and automatically deployed on a test environment.
 If the test shows a bug devs can check the last commit to apply a fix, this is allowing for faster delivery of software and resolution of problems as the Devs will always be provided feedback on commited code.
 Its improving the consistence, quality and efficency of software and infrastructure.
-Reliability is also good here as in the circumstances of failure, you can easily roll back to previous stable version
+Reliability is also good here as in the circumstance of failure, you can easily roll back to previous stable version

 Site Reliability Engineering; My undestanding of this role is that they are the core of the infrastructure and respond to all incidents.
 They are involved in all aspects of the infrustructure from operations, capacity planning, design review and software development.